Choctawhatchee Bay

 Choctawhatchee Bay is a bay in the Emerald Coast region of the Florida Panhandle.
 The bay, located within Okaloosa and Walton counties, is an inlet of the Gulf of Mexico and has a surface area of 334 km2.
 It connects to Santa Rosa Sound in Fort Walton Beach, Florida to the west and to St. Andrews Bay in Bay County to the east, via the Gulf Intracoastal Waterway.
 East Pass (also known as Destin Pass) is the only outlet of the bay flowing directly into the Gulf of Mexico, and is crossed by US 98.
 The Choctawhatchee River flows into the bay, as do several smaller rivers and streams.
 The tolled Mid-Bay Bridge (SR 293) crosses the bay, connecting the city of Destin to Niceville, Florida.
 The Judge Clyde B. Wells Bridge (US 331) crosses the eastern part of the bay, connecting Freeport to the coast.
+The Bay's history dates back to Spanish, French, and English expansion with numerous purposes served throughout, from lumber transportation, military use, to water sports.